Physico-mathematical model of open quantum systems with varying particle number: Surface-to-volume ratio approximation

 Suppose now that $d = 3$.
-In this case, there are only two terms in the surface-to-volume ratio \eqref{eq:volumeEstimateShere}; hence, we can write down the summands in the square brackets appearing in the upper and lower bound, obtained by squaring \cref{eq:volumeEstimateShere}, explicitly:
+In this case, there are only two terms in \cref{eq:volumeEstimateShere}; hence, we can write down the summands in the square brackets appearing in the upper and lower bound, obtained by squaring \cref{eq:volumeEstimateShere}, explicitly: